earthly/website/blog/_posts/2023-12-08-incremental-rust-builds.md

 > The Rust programming language was designed for slow compilation times.
 (Brian Anderson, founding member of Rust core team)

 Rust is known for slow compilation times, mainly because it prioritizes runtime performance at the cost of build performance.
-However, the Rust compiler (rustc) is actually quite advanced, and has been constantly improved over the years.
+However, the Rust compiler (rustc) is actually quite advanced, and has been constantly improved over the years[^1].
 It uses a very sophisticated incremental compilation and benefits from a modular compilation model.

 While incremental compilation is enabled by default, achieving faster compilation times in Rust may not be straightforward.
-Several well-established techniques help control build times on developer machines.
+Several well-established techniques[^2] help control build times on developer machines.
 These include:

 - **Modularizing application logic**: Breaking down application logic into multiple crates that avoid long dependency chains.
 This not only aids in compilation parallelization, but  also reduces cascade compilation, since a crate will be recompiled whenever a dependent one is.
 - U**sing check for quick feedback**: `cargo check` performs a partial compilation that skips the costly step of code generation.
 It is useful for getting rapid feedback during development, helping catch potential issues early in the coding process.